There is no legal definition of fair wear and tear. It is subjective and depends on a number of factors.

-- for the particular period of time of the subject tenancy (the “term”);
+for the particular period of time of the subject tenancy (known as the 'term')

 A landlord is entitled to possession of his property at the end of the term in the same condition as when he gave possession to his tenant, except that fair wear and tear is expected and must not be penalised.